alexxjamess/mycrypt/README.md

 ### Media

-- The photos used on the gallery were from [Pexels](https://www.pexels.com/search/luxury%20apartment%20building/)
+- The photo used on the background were from [Pexels](https://www.pexels.com/photo/half-moon-596132/)

 - The Embedded Bitcoin Live Chart from [CoinLib](https://coinlib.io/widgets?w_chart_coin_id=859&w_chart_pref_coin_id=1505&w_all_theme=Dark#w_chart)